 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Mumbai is increasing during May, increasing from 8.5 miles per hour to 10.4 miles per hour over the course of the month.
+The average hourly wind speed in Mumbai is rapidly increasing during May, increasing from 8.5 miles per hour to 10.6 miles per hour over the course of the month.

 Average Wind Speed in May